Markets in Financial Instruments Directive II – MiFID II

 Please note that this publication only serves to provide general background information, is not necessarily complete or correct, and does not contain individual, legal or other advice.
 The MiFID/MiFIR regulations might impact our clients making use of our financial products (e.g. derivatives, securities) and services and their relationship with us.
 Therefore, we urge our clients to familiarise themselves with this matter and to obtain the necessary information.

-Below we elaborate on financial solutions provided to clients classified as professional (when in doubt of your classification ask your contact person).
+Below we elaborate on financial solutions provided to clients classified as professionals (when in doubt of your classification ask your contact person).

 MiFID II successor of MiFID